mtgingrass/mtgingrass.github.io/_posts/2018-04-04-udacity-sdc-nanodegree.md

 - Teach them.
 Teach everyone around you all bits and pieces you know.
 This will re-enforce your own knowledge.
 Do not be afraid of them becoming more promotable because you just gave them knowledge.
 Know this little secret, you are going to learn MORE later.
 What you tell them today is old news.
 Learn something new today and you are again, ahead of the game.

 Those are some simple steps to take to get ahead with a new career path, or even starting out.
 So, how do I plan on using my Supply Chain Management skills to help me get a tech job as a Developer, Machine Learning Engineer or Self Driving Car Engineer?
 I'm diving right in, that is how.
-Let me describe some of the steps I have already taking.
+Let me describe some of the steps I have already taking just to learn some of the trade.
 ___
 - Jump right into programming.
 Almost immediately I started Udacity course called Self Driving Car Engineer nano-degree.
 I read the reviews.
 I read the chances of getting placed in a job.
 I read the requirements.
 Seems a bit difficult but I think I have the programming skills (stored in my head from years ago) to get this done.
 Let alone, I didn't know a lick of Python when I signed up, oops!